THERAPY DOG TRAINING PROGRAM

 Animal-assisted therapy dogs assist physical and occupational therapists in meeting specific goals or “measured results” important to a patient’s recovery.
 These dogs are used to help anyone suffering from a stroke, physical injury, or trauma.
 AAT (animal-assisted therapy) dogs and their volunteer handler team up with trained therapists to use agility equipment and recreational therapy techniques.
 The end result encourages a patient to regain mobility, strength, range of motion, balance and confidence.

-Kimberly Brenowitz is a Pet Partners Team with her current dog Saint Simon and is also an evaluator for Pet Partners and is available for testing you and your dog for therapy work.
+Kimberly Brenowitz is a Pet Partners Team with her dog Troy and is also an evaluator for Pet Partners and is available for testing you and your dog for therapy work.
 Email US for times and evaluation schedules if you are not in our program.

 Join us today and make a difference for someone tomorrow as a therapy dog volunteer team.